 Presently Many Vietnamese Factories Are Ignoring New Clients.

 With the recent US Tariffs placed upon China, many Vietnamese suppliers receive production requests daily from potential customers.
-It has been more and more difficult to get Vietnamese factories to answers emails or even take your call in recent months.
+It has been more challenging to get Vietnamese factories to answer emails or even take your call in recent months.

 If you are having problems with getting a Vietnamese manufacturer to talk to you or even to answer emails or calls, here are a few suggestions:

 - Find a sourcing agent based in Vietnam and have them help you locate manufacturers with production capacities.
-Sourcing agents or others in Vietnam may already have their connections in place and maybe be able to find your manufacture to produce your products.
-But I also know from our own experience that even this is no guarantee since if a factory is overloaded with larger size orders, they may have reached their full production capacity.
+Sourcing agents or others in Vietnam may already have their connections in place and maybe be able to find your manufacturer to produce your products.
+But I also know from our own experience that even this is no guarantee.
+If a factory is overloaded with larger orders, it may have reached its total production capacity.

-- You can try to visit the factory yourself and see if they will talk to you and get them to help you with your production.
-But if their production is really sold out or produced at full capacity, then even if the factory takes your order, you may find they are giving you very long production times.
+- You can visit the factory yourself and see if they will talk to you and get them to help you with your production.
+But if their production is sold out or produced at total capacity, even if the factory takes your order, you may find they are giving you very long production times.

 Vietnam’s Trade Shows are not as large as China’s

-In fact, at most of the Vietnamese shows we have gone to, we can walk the entire show in a few hours, and rarely do we need more than a day or two at each of the shows.
-Whereas the Canton Fair in China, you can spend days at the show and maybe not even see the entire show.
-Vietnam does not presently have the mega shows China has, such as China’s Canton Fair.
+In fact, at most Vietnamese shows we have gone to, we can walk the entire show in a few hours and rarely need more than a day or two at each of the shows.
+Whereas at the Canton Fair in China, you can spend days at the show and maybe not even see the entire show.
+Vietnam does not presently have China’s mega shows, such as China’s Canton Fair.